Austintjh19/EduLink-NUS/docs/UserGuide.md

 > Add and Edit a student's Module Score in the EduLink-NUS application.

-Format: `grade id/STUDENT_ID mod/MODULE s/SCORE`
+Format: `grade id/STUDENT_ID mod/MODULE s/MODULE_SCORE`

 <box type="info" seamless>
 <b>Info:</b> For the command to be valid.
-The student specified by the `STUDENT_ID` must be displayed in the Student List Panel.
+The student specified by the STUDENT_ID must be displayed in the Student List Panel.
 This is to ensure data integrity is maintained and prevent any accidental changes.
 </box>

 Command Details & Constraints:
 * Adds a Module Score to a student specified by the `STUDENT_ID`.
   * The specified student via `STUDENT_ID` must be displayed on the Student List Panel.
-* Command will **edit** the score of a specified module if `MODULE` already exists.
+* Command will **edit** the score of a specified module if `MODULE_SCORE` already exists.
 * For each execution, the command can only **add** or **edit** a single module score for a particular student.
 * All parameters must satisfy their corresponding [parameter constraints](#parameters).

 Examples:
-* `grade id/A0265901E mod/CS2103T s/77.5` grades the student with Student ID A0265901E for module CS2103T if found in the filtered list.
+* `grade id/A0265901E mod/CS2103T s/77.5` grades the student with Student ID A0265901E for module CS2103T if found in the Student List Panel.
 77.5 will be the displayed grade.
 * `grade id/A0265901E mod/CS2103T s/77.5` then `grade id/A0265901E mod/CS2103T s/85` edits the student with Student ID A0262743X's grade for module CS2103T because a grade for it already exists.
 85 will be the displayed grade.

 #### 4.1.5 Deleting a Module Score for a Student: `dgrade`